max0x7ba/atomic_queue/README.md

 ### Observations
 The latency of cross-thread communication of 2 (SMT) threads running in the same CPU core is the lowest.
 Communicating to another core adds latency.
 Communicating to another CCX/CPU-socket adds more latency.

 In the ping-pong benchmark, all benchmarked queues demonstrate the lowest latency only when the 2 threads run in the same CPU core.
 When the 2 threads run in different CPU cores, the latency increases 3× or worse.
-E.g. `boost::lockfree::spsc_queue` round-trip latency is 111 and 332 nanoseconds correspondingly.
+E.g. `boost::lockfree::spsc_queue` round-trip latency is 111 and 332 nanoseconds correspondingly (AMD Ryzen 5825U).

 In the throughput benchmark, all queues demonstrate 1.5× lower or worse throughput when all producer and consumer threads run in different cores.
 The 3× longer latency of cross-core communications snowballs with the number of atomic instructions.
 Cross-core throughput is inversely proportional to the number and complexity of atomic instructions, it seems.
 Except the following 3 queues.

-`boost::lockfree::spsc_queue` uses the cheapest atomic load and store instructions, Its cross-core throughput doesn't get worse than its with-in core throughput, but doesn't get any better.
+`boost::lockfree::spsc_queue` uses the cheapest atomic load and store instructions, Its cross-core throughput doesn't get worse than its within-core throughput, but doesn't get any better.

 Only `OptimistAtomicQueue`/`OptimistAtomicQueueB` (atomic elements, statically/dynamically allocated buffers) demonstrate 1.5× or better cross-core throughput relative to its within-core throughput, in 1-producer-1-consumer (SPSC) mode only.
 These use the same algorithm with the same cheapest atomic load and store instructions as `boost::lockfree::spsc_queue` does, but demonstrate 10× greater throughput for that only because of higher implementation quality.

 Everything else bottlenecks cross-core throughput by using more and/or more expensive atomic instructions.
-E.g. it takes ~17 seconds to run the benchmarks using 4 CPUs in 2 cores, and ~25 seconds using 4 CPUs in 4 cores.
+E.g. it takes ~17 seconds to run the benchmarks using 4 CPUs in 2 cores, and ~25 seconds using 4 CPUs in 4 cores (AMD Ryzen 5825U).

+The benchmarks measure the best time from within-core, cross-core and cross-CCX/CPU-socket scenarios for each queue.
+That captures the best possible timings for each queue.
+But these scenarios are rather different and must be benchmarked and compared independently.
+Stellar performance of 2 SMT threads running in one CPU core is irrelevant for use-cases when threads run in different cores.

 ## Contributing
 Contributions are more than welcome. `.editorconfig` and `.clang-format` can be used to automatically match code formatting.